Plum Upside-Down Cake

 In a large bowl, cream remaining 8 tablespoons butter with sugar and lemon zest.
 Add eggs, one at a time, beating until combined after each.

 In a medium bowl, whisk together cake flour, baking powder, salt, and allspice.
-Add flour mixture to butter mixture in three batches, alternating with the milk and starting and ending with the flour.
+Add flour mixture to butter mixture in 3 batches, alternating with the milk and starting and ending with the flour.

 Pour batter into cake pan, and spread evenly over plums.
 Bake until a toothpick inserted in center of cake comes out clean, about 50 minutes.
 Let cool 10 minutes, then invert cake onto wire rack to cool again slightly before serving.